nixos-rocm/nixos-rocm/README.md

   nix-shell -p rocminfo --run rocminfo nix-shell -p rocm-opencl-runtime --run clinfo
 ```

-(for the former, it may be necessary to link the rocm overlay into
-`~/.config/nixpkgs/overlays/` so that the rocminfo package is available.)

 OpenCL applications should work, and `glxinfo` should report that the Mesa
 stack is running hardware-accelerated on an AMD gpu.